plone/documentation/docs/install/create-project-cookiecutter-volto.md

 ## Build the frontend and backend

 To work on your project, you need to build both the frontend and backend.
+As already mentioned, only frontend development is supported.
+The Plone backend is Docker-based.

 ```shell
 make install